ibm-cloud-docs/monitoring/manage.md

 * Time aggregation is always performed before group aggregation.
 * To create multi-series comparisons and multiple alerts, you can also split aggregated data into smaller sections called **segments** by using labels.

+Sysdig aggregates data over time.
+Then, takes those data points, and groups them to display the data in metrics, dashboards, or calculate alert's thresholds.
+{: tip}

 **Scope** is a collection of labels that define the conditions to filter out data points when you create dashboards and panels, configure alerts, and customize teams.